nanostudio-org/nanogp2/README.md

 At the end of the process, your **user-ID** is displayed.
 This value should be set in your **nanogallery2's options** (`userID`).

 (if you've granted authorization and if you want to grant authorization again, follow the steps from the section `Manually revoke authorization`).

+##### nanogallery2 parameters

+After authorization is granted, from your browser, open the `authorize.php` file again to display the parameters for nanogallery2.

 ##### Security